justinvdm/grunt-mocha-runner/README.md

 # grunt-mocha-browser

-> Simple wrapper for grunt-mocha for specifying your source and test paths in your Gruntfile
+Serve a mocha runner page with the source and spec script paths configured in your Gruntfile.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`